Gelembjuk/xing/README.md

 ## Gelembjuk/Xing package

-PHP Package to work with Xing API
+PHP Package to work with Xing API.

+This is Alpha version.
+It works but not all xing API methods are supported.
+No unit testing yet

 ### Configuration